mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.4.0/cli-references/index.md

 # Specify the monitoring endpoint used by the monitoring CLI

-To interact with your monitoring, you may need to set used address.
+To interact with your monitoring, you may need to set the monitoring endpoint URL

 By default, the monitoring CLI assumes the monitoring stack is accessible using the address `<cluster-url>/service/dcos-monitoring`.